vedaldi/practical-cnn/README.md

 The practical requires both VLFeat and MatConvNet.
 VLFeat comes with pre-built binaries, but MatConvNet does not.

+0. Set the current directory to the practical base directory.
+1. From Bash:
-1. From Bash, run `./extras/download.sh`.
-This will download the German Street Sign Benchmark data and VLFeat.
+   1. Run `./extras/download.sh`.
+This will download the `imagenet-vgg-verydeep-16.mat` model.
+   2. Run `./extra/genfonts.sh`.
+This will download the Google Fonts and extract them as PNG files.
+   3. Run `./extra/genstring.sh`.
+This will create
+      `data/sentence-lato.png`.
+   4. If you downloaded the practical as a Git repository, run `git submodule update -i`.
+This will download the VLFeat and MatConvNet libraries.
+Otherwise install these two libraries in `./matconvnet` and `./vlfeat`.
+   5. Compile VLFeat (`cd vlfeat ; make`).
-2. From MATLAB, run `addpath extras ; prepareLabData.m`.
+2. From MATLAB run `addpath extra ; packFonts ;`.
+This will create `data/charsdb.mat`.
+3. Test the practical: from MATLAB run all the exercises in order.

 Changes
 -------

-* *2014a* - Initial edition
+* *2015a* - Initial edition

 License
 -------

-    Copyright (c) 2011-13 Andrea Vedaldi
+    Copyright (c) 2015 Andrea Vedaldi

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation